zephyrproject-rtos/zephyr/doc/reference/kernel/timing/clocks.rst

 For asynchronous timekeeping, the kernel defines a "ticks" concept.
-A "tick" is the internal count in which the kernel does all its internal uptime and timeout bookeeping.
+A "tick" is the internal count in which the kernel does all its internal uptime and timeout bookkeeping.
 Interrupts are expected to be delivered on tick boundaries to the extent practical, and no fractional ticks are tracked.
 The choice of tick rate is configurable via :c:option:`CONFIG_SYS_CLOCK_TICKS_PER_SEC`.
 Defaults on most